JetStream96/QSimPlanner/README.md

 - Possible to find a route which avoids certain country's airspace.
 - Analyze existing routes, and use "AUTO" and "RAND" commands to complete a partial route.
 - Automatically download and parse tracks.
 Supports North Atlantic Tracks (NATs), Pacific Tracks (PACOTs) and Australian Organised Track Structure (AUSOTS).
-- Export flight plans to PMDG .rte format.
+- Export flight plans formats: FS9, FSX, P3D, and PMDG.
 - Download real time wind aloft from NOAA.
 - Compute required fuel for flight, using real-world upper wind and several user-specified parameters, such as taxi time, planned holding time and final reserve.
 - NavDataPro/Navigraph data format support.